 There is an ideal “window” for DBS surgery.
 In general, it’s best to consider DBS when you’re still responding to levodopa, but are no longer able to control your motor symptoms with medication alone.
 This timing will differ from person to person, because the path and progression of Parkinson’s is personal.
 Talk to your doctor in the early stages of treatment, and voice your desire to explore alternatives like DBS as you move through your journey.1

-Find webinars hosted by specialists in PD and DBS.
+Join one of our live educational webinars hosted by specialists in PD treatment and DBS therapy.

 References: 1.
 Schuepbach WMM, Rau JK, Knudsen K, et al. Neurostimulation for Parkinson’s disease with early motor complications.
 N Engl J Med.
 2013;368:610-622. doi:10.1056/NEJMoa1205158